theguywhodoesthething/bdd-code-challenge/README.md

     gradlew clean test -Dwebriver.driver=firefox

+To run headless, pass `headless=true` as an environment variable.

+    gradlew clean test -Dheadless=true

 ### Viewing the Report

+A report with 100% passing tests and screenshots has been commited with source code and can be viewed at :

+    bdd-code-sample\target\site\serenity\index.html

+After running the project with `gradlew clean test`, to view the results in a new report :

     gradlew aggregate

-The report can now be viewed at :
+The report including screenshots can now be viewed at :

     bdd-code-sample\target\site\serenity\index.html